Wendell Dabney: Formal education

 Wendell Dabney was a talented musician and graduated from Richmond High School in the first integrated graduation ceremony at Richmond High School.
+Richmond public schools were segregated, and the graduating black seniors were supposed to hold their ceremony in a church, while white seniors graduated from a theater.
+The black students protested, managing to force the school to hold an integrated graduation in the school auditorium, although seating was segregated by race.
+Dabney claimed this was "the first school strike of Negroes in America."
+Ten seniors graduated from the Richmond Colored Normal School that year, including activist and banker Maggie Walker and educator and businessperson Mary Burrell.

-In 1883, Dabney, was enrolled in the preparatory department at Oberlin College.
+In 1883, Dabney was enrolled in the preparatory department at Oberlin College.
 While there, he was first violinist at the Oberlin Opera House and was a member of the Cademian Literary Society.

 Post college career

 He worked as a waiter and teacher before moving to Boston where he opened a music studio.
 He taught in Richmond schools from 1886 until 1892.

 Dabney traveled to Cincinnati in 1894 and met Nellie Foster Jackson, a widow who had two sons, in Indiana.
 They married in 1897 and settled in Cincinnati where he opened a music studio, became involved in politics, was city paymaster, became the first president of the local chapter of the NAACP, and started the Ohio Enterprise newspaper in 1902.
 It eventually became The Union which he published until 1952, the year of his death.

 He wrote several books and pamphlets including one about leading African Americans in Cincinnati, a biography of his close friend Maggie L. Walker (the first woman to charter a bank in the U.S.), and published a collection of his newspaper writings.
 Walker hired Dabney to write her biography.
 He also composed songs.

 He objected to laws restricting marriage between African Americans and whites.

 The Dabney Building was at 420 McAllister Street.